Locations:

 When will I get my test results?

-In general, your audiologist will share your test results with you right away.
-Your results will appear on a chart (audiogram) that measures your hearing against normal ranges.
-The audiogram will show how well you hear pitches (high to low) and sound (from very soft to loud).
+Your audiologist will have your results right away.
+Your results will be on a chart (audiogram) that shows how well you hear pitches (high to low) and sound (from very soft to loud).

 What happens if there are issues with my hearing?